Optically-Trapped Particle Tracking Velocimetry: Introduction

 In particle tracking velocimetry (PTV), we acquire the sequential images of individual particles.
 Then, the displacements between the images, divided by a frame interval, are computed as the tracer velocities.
 Although the spatial resolution of PTV can be as fine as the tracer diameter, the noise inherent in the Brownian motion of tracers may be problematic, for instance, in the flow measurement of inhomogeneous creeping flows near boundaries \cite{Tsuji2023} or highly-localized flows around point-like heat sources \cite{Bregulla2016,Fraenzl2022}.
 To eliminate the effect of noise, ensemble averaging over many samples (i.e., the displacement data) is a standard approach.
 However, measurement positions in PTV are determined by tracer positions, which are not controllable.
 Therefore, to suppress the effect of noise sufficiently, the accumulation of the displacements at the same measurement position is necessary, which becomes increasingly difficult as the regions of interest become smaller and/or the flow becomes more localized.

 A typical problematic case is found in a pioneering experimental study~\cite{Bregulla2019}, where the thermally-induced microflows around heated Janus microparticles (diameter 1~\um~or 8~\um) were investigated.
 Because of the small size of the test section, i.e., the region near the microparticle, the authors needed seven hours for a single trial, waiting for Brownian tracers to diffuse into the test section.
+Such a case can be classified as ``diffusion-limited", that is, experimenters have to wait for tracers until they diffuse into the region of interest.
+Another problematic case arises when external forces act on the tracers, pushing them out of the test section.
+For instance, in thermally induced microflows around heated Janus microparticles, the tracers are subject to thermophoretic forces that repel them from the heated part, thereby forming a tracer-depleted region.
+Such low-tracer-density regions (i.e., tracer-sparse regions), including diffusion-limited cases, are ill-suited for \mPIV~or \mPTV.
 Thus, controlling tracer positions at desired locations is helpful when the regions of interest are small and a large number of samples is required.
 In this paper, we propose the optical trapping of tracers as a solution.